Date palms are one of the first plants that were cultivated by man, and some of the date palm named varieties are thousands of years old!

 Date palm rooted offshoots in containers experience no die-back when properly planted and cared for.

-Larger date palms however, that are dug up in the field and shipped directly to the customer usually experience mild to severe die-back lasting a year or more before vigorous growth returns, and a significant percentage frequently may not survive if not properly cared for.
+Larger date palms however, that are dug up in the field and then delivered directly to the customer usually experience mild to severe die-back which can last a year or more before vigorous growth returns, and a significant percentage may not survive if not properly cared for.
 For this reason, we always recommend planting rooted date palm offshoots in containers rather than purchasing date palms directly from the field.

 Please call 909 941 1060 for current price & availablilty of rooted date palm off-shoots in containers.

-We grow our delicious medjool dates organically with no chemicals, nothing added, and no preservatives; they are pure naturally sweet medjool dates!
+We grow our delicious medjool dates organically with no chemical fertilizers, no pesticides, and no preservatives; they are pure naturally sweet medjool dates!
 Did you know that medjool dates are 100% fat free?
 Our fresh picked medjool dates are available for purchase each year in October, perfect timing for Christmas!

-This year, we will once again have a limited quantity of fresh picked organically grown large medjool dates available.
-Each year we do sell out before the crop is picked, so be sure to place your order early!
-We will begin taking orders for this year's medjool date crop on August 25.
+Each year, we do harvest a limited quantity of fresh picked organically grown large medjool dates.
+Every year we do sell out before the crop is picked, so be sure to place your order early!
+We begin taking orders each year on August 25 for our medjool date crop.

 A very sweet and delicious California date variety is the "new" cultivar named the Honey JewelTM date.